 0.5 linear feet

-INVENTORY.
-Scrapbooks about Oscar Sachs, a German-American of Kansas City; photocopies of the scrapbooks; and a Historical Sketch of the German Hospital in Kansas City.
+Scrapbooks about Oscar Sachs, a German-American of Kansas City; photocopies of the scrapbooks; and an historical sketch of the German Hospital in Kansas City.

 Schrader, Heinrich, Papers, (WUNP5903)

 Letters from family members in Germany, to Schrader of Rich Fountain, Osage County, MO, 1883-1894.
 Includes summary translations.